Enso21/Stories/docs/markdown/the-questionnaire.md

 66. / 66.5
     * When was the last time you cried, and why?
 (Be Ba)
     * Do you think everything happens for a reason?
 (Be Ba)
+67. If you could pick one trait or skill to be known as the best at worldwide, what would it be?
+(Jude)